 Refinancing is the process of paying off your original mortgage and replacing it with a new one.
-Your financial situation now may be different from what it was when your first mortgage was originated, you may benefit from a refinance.
+If your current financial situation is different from what it was when your first mortgage was originated, you may benefit from a refinance.
 And with the COVID-19 pandemic reducing mortgage rates, now may be the time to act.
-Common refinance programs include FHA Streamline Refinances and Reverse Mortgages are among the most popular refinance applications
+Common refinance programs include FHA Streamline Refinances and Reverse Mortgages.

 Why Refinance Your Mortgage?

 Though many are hesitant, refinancing your mortgage can actually lead to a variety of positive outcomes, such as obtaining a lower interest rate.
-If interest rates today have lowered from what they were at the time your original mortgage was taken out, you could refinance your mortgage to acquire these lower interest rates.
-This can result in similar monthly payments while paying off your mortgage and building home equity at a more rapid rate.
+If interest rates today have lowered from what they were at the time your original mortgage was taken out, you could refinance your mortgage to acquire these lower rates.
+This can result in smaller monthly payments while paying off your mortgage and building home equity at a more rapid rate.
 Although adjustable rate mortgages usually come with initial low interest rates, the fluctuating rates can become frustrating.
 It’s possible to refinance to a fixed rate mortgage to help better prepare for your monthly payments.